Washington Slagbaai National Park, Bonaire: Best Things to Do – Top Picks

 • August: Hottest month with temperatures reaching 33°C (91°F)

 Weather Alert: The park may close after heavy rainfall due to unsafe road conditions.
-Always check the official STINAPA website or call ahead before visiting during the rainy season (October-January).
+Always check the or call ahead before visiting during the rainy season (October-January).

 Getting Around Locally